sf105/sttp-book/_chapters/chapter6.md

 These bugs cannot be caught with unit testing, as unit tests only exercise the components separately in isolation.

 ## System testing
-Unit test do not exercise the system in a realistic way.
+Unit tests do not exercise the system in a realistic way.
 To get a more realistic way of testing we use system testing.
 This is also called black-box testing.